How to photograph the moon using a camera: techniques, kit, and settings

 Shooting close-ups

-The phase of the moon itself plays a role in the appearance of the lunar features that are visible in close-up photos.
-When the moon is close to full, the disk can look quite flat due to sunlight falling directly onto it.
-A better time to try taking close-up photos is when the moon is away from being full — around half phase — so that the sun's rays are perpendicular to the surface and really bring out its rugged topography, which is dotted with shadow-filled craters, bright highlands, and dark valleys.
+The phase of the moon plays a role in the appearance of the lunar features that are visible in close-up photos.
+When the moon is close to full, the disk can look flat due to sunlight falling directly onto it.
+A better time to try taking close-up photos is when the moon is away from being full — around half phase — so that the sun's rays are perpendicular to the surface, which brings out its rugged topography and layers that are dotted with shadow-filled craters, bright highlands and dark valleys.

 Of course, there's an exception to the above, and that's during a lunar eclipse.
-These occur when the moon becomes either partially or completely obscured by Earth's shadow, and can see the moon turn a striking coppery color, giving rise to the 'blood moon' description.
-During a total lunar eclipse the moon becomes fainter than normal, so longer exposure times are required, along with higher ISO settings for extra sensitivity.
+These occur when the moon becomes either partially or completely obscured by Earth's shadow and can see the moon turn a striking coppery color, giving rise to the 'blood moon' description.
+During a total lunar eclipse, the moon becomes fainter than normal, requiring longer exposure times and higher ISO settings for extra sensitivity.

 Join our Space Forums to keep talking space on the latest missions, night sky and more!
 And if you have a news tip, correction or comment, let us know at: community@space.com.